ghostinthewires/Engineering-Handbook/README.md

 ## How it works

 This is a special GitHub pages repo, powered by Jekyll.
-The main branch is built automatically by GitHub and displayed at XXXX
+The main branch is built automatically by GitHub and displayed at https://ghostinthewires.github.io/Engineering-Handbook/ (You can also CNAME this to your own domain, like we do at https://engineering.firstport.co.uk/)

 If you wish to make changes, create a branch and submit a pull request.
 ## Build & run locally